 Your barn formed a significant element in their geospatial map.

 Timing of the move is very important.
 Bees work in the sun but love the shade.
-It’s best to move them in the evening or early morning.
+It’s best to move a beehive in the evening or early morning.

 This way you have enough light to see what you’re doing but it’s cool enough for the bees to be comfortable.
 To move the bees you need to seal the entrance to the hive and you don’t want the bees to overheat.